aradparhizkar2008/personal-notes/journal.md

 ### Day 17
 Continuing with daily updates and keeping the process consistent.

-### Day 17
+### Day 18
-Continuing with daily updates and keeping the process consistent.
+Maintaining daily updates and keeping the habit consistent.